HaltiaAI/paper-PTSKC/README.md

 ```

 ## Troubleshooting
-* if any script complains about jinja2 library please install it seperately using the following command:
+* If any script complains about jinja2 library please install it seperately using the following command:
 ```bash
 pip install jinja2
 ```